Center for Healthy Work

 - Include benefits such as paid sick leave, paid vacation, and retirement savings

 Learn more about our Center for Healthy Work team by visiting our About the Center page.
+Additional information can also be found in our 2016-2017 Annual Report on the NIOSH Centers of Excellence for Total Worker Health® webpage.

 Our first two initiatives are the Greater Lawndale Healthy Work Project and Healthy Communities Through Healthy Work.
 Find our more about them here: